ME-ICA/tedana/docs/denoising.rst

 .. code-block:: python

-  from nilearn.input_data import NiftiMasker  # A class for masking and denoising fMRI data
+  import numpy as np  # A library for working with numerical data from nilearn.maskers import NiftiMasker  # A class for masking and denoising fMRI data

   # Combine the rejected components and the fMRIPrep confounds into a single array
   regressors = np.hstack((rejected_components, confounds))